How to Setup Kube State Metrics on Kubernetes

 app.kubernetes.io/name: kube-state-metrics

-kubectl create -f service.yaml
+kubectl apply -f service.yaml

-Installing using Helm
+Installing with Helm

 helm repo add prometheus-community https://prometheus-community.github.io/helm-charts